JonathanVengadasalam/AlphaZero-Artificial-Intelligence/README.md

 # AlphaZero Artificial Intellignence
-This project is a Python implementation of an artificial intelligence inspired by the [paper](https://medium.com/applied-data-science/alphago-zero-explained-in-one-diagram-365f5abf67e0) "AlphaGo Zero cheat sheet" develloped by Google
+This project is a Python implementation of an artificial intelligence inspired by the [paper](https://medium.com/applied-data-science/alphago-zero-explained-in-one-diagram-365f5abf67e0) "AlphaGo Zero cheat sheet" develloped by Google.

+To start training a model for Connect game :

-## Code :
+## Code description :
 1. The artificial intelligence (ai) is implemented to play 2 player games played each turn.
 It is coded in the class "AI" in the module [artificial_intelligence/ai.py](https://github.com/JonathanVengadasalam/AlphaZero-Artificial-Intelligence/blob/master/artificial_intelligence/ai.py).
 For a given position of a game state (called environnement), the ai gives the best next move.
 To found this next move, it use one of these 2 methods below and others hyperparameters (iteration, formula, selection...) :
    - Monte Carlo Tree Search (mcts) (function : "ai.montecarlo_treesearch"), it doesn't use neural network but use monte carlo method to build the research tree ([wikipedia](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search)).
    - Neural Network Tree Search (nnts) (function : "ai.neuralnetwork_treesearch"), I modified the classical mcts function so that it integrates neural network, the function use the network to evaluate the positions and build the research tree.
 The network gives to results :